wagtail/wagtail/docs/topics/streamfield.rst

 This defines the set of available block types that can be used within this field.
 The author of the page is free to use these blocks as many times as desired, in any order.

+``StreamField`` also accepts an optional keyword argument ``blank``, defaulting to false; when this is false, at least one block must be provided for the field to be considered valid.

 Basic block types
 -----------------